 Consistency Principle

 According to this accrual accounting principle, businesses should consistently apply the same accounting methods and principles from one period to the next.
-Thus, businesses can ensure comparability across financial periods by maintaining consistency in recording transactions.
+This helps ensure comparability across periods.
 This is useful for investors and creditors who rely on financial reports to make informed decisions.
-Switching between different methods, such as accrual and cash basis accounting, can distort the company’s financial picture and lead to misleading conclusions about its performance.
+Switching between different methods, such as accrual and cash-basis accounting, can distort the company’s financial picture and lead to misleading conclusions about its performance.

 Full Disclosure Principle

 It states that businesses should provide all relevant financial information in their financial statements that may affect the interpretation of the financial reports while using accrual accounting.
-For example, if a company has significant outstanding account receivables or account payables, it must be disclosed to provide a complete picture of its financial position.
+For example, if a company has significant outstanding accounts receivable or accounts payable, it must be disclosed to provide a complete picture of its financial position.

 When to Use Accrual Accounting